 The Human Sexuality, Sex Education & Sex Therapy (HSSEST) course is offered to all mental health professionals, and is designed to incorporate multiple instructional levels (introductory, intermediate and advanced).
 Each lecture stands on its own, but together gives a comprehensive understanding of sexual issues, problems, and their treatment.
 Each lecture covers an important area for the clinician’s understanding of human sexuality and sex therapy.
 We are fortunate that many national and international experts have agreed to present their material to further our understanding of sexual functioning, problems and treatment.
-In 85% of all marriages, there is sexual dysfunction.

 1. Summarize the four main problems in sex therapy: medical/surgical, sexual performance, sexual desire, lack of education.